 Step 16: Exclusion generates an effect identical to the difference mode; however, the effect has low contrast.
 While blending the color white, the base color gets reversed.
 And while blending black, you will observe no changes at all.

 Step 17: Luminance and saturation of the base color are taken into account while creating a resulting color.
 Also, from the blend color, it takes the hue value as well.

 Step 18: Considers the luminance and hue of the base color for making the resulting color.
 It also takes the saturation of the blend color for it.

 Step 19: In this mode, the resulting color is formed from the hue and saturation of the blend color along with the luminance of the base color.
 This mode can be useful while working on monochrome artworks which requires the grey levels to remain intact and also for tinting works.

 Adobe Illustrator is one of the most efficient and popular vector graphics editor software used by millions of professionals.
-It is used by people that include designers, media personals, artists etc. It has a lot of tools and effects for creating amazing effects to your artwork.
+It is used by people that include designers, media personals, artists, etc. It has a lot of tools and effects for creating amazing effects to your artwork.
 In the above article, we have discussed the various blending modes available in Illustrator which can enhance your creations.
-Practice them on a basic level and slowly understand the advantages and benefits of the effects can have on your work.
+Practice them on a basic level and slowly understand the advantages and benefits of the effects that can have on your work.
 Hoping you all will grow and improve your learning skills after mastering these techniques.
 All the best!

 This is a guide to Blending Modes in Illustrator.
 Here we discuss an overview of blending modes and Steps to apply Blending modes in illustrator.
 You can also go through our other suggested articles to learn more –